 First, let's ignore the interaction term.
-When we regress dose and gender against anxiety, we get the following regression table.
+Using Excel, we can regress dose and gender against anxiety to generate the following regression table.

 We see that both dose and gender are statistically significant at the 0.05 level.
 And, with further analysis, we find that the coefficient of multiple determination is a respectable 0.80.

 Now, let's include the interaction term in our analysis.
-When we regress dose, gender, and the dose-gender interaction against anxiety, we get the following regression table.
+Using Excel, we regress dose, gender, and the dose-gender interaction against anxiety to get the following regression table.